IBM PC/XT Architecture Overview

 CPU

-IBM chose the Intel 8088 for the 5150.
+IBM chose the Intel 8088 for the 5150, which is also used in the 5160.
 The 8088 was a lower-cost variant of the 8086 CPU.
 While still 16-bit internally, the 8088 only had an 8-bit data bus.
-This simplified the 5150’s motherboard design, and made it easy to build a system around Intel’s various 8-bit peripheral chips.
+This simplified the PC’s motherboard design, and made it easy to build a system around Intel’s various 8-bit peripheral chips.

 The 8088 has 20 address lines, allowing it to address \(2^{20}\) bytes, or 1MB.